 Formula Using White Vinegar To Remove Mildew From Canvas

-For generations, people have been using white vinegar as a cleaner around the house.
+People have been using white vinegar as a cleaner around the house for generations.
 If you are a boat owner, vinegar can be a helpful product to use to clean your boat, too, while avoiding the use of harsh chemicals like chlorine.

 Vinegar has many uses.
 One of the most helpful is using vinegar to remove mildew from your boat.
-If you do not want to use bleach to clean your boat canvas, white vinegar is a good bleach-free mold cleaner.
+White vinegar is a good bleach-free mold cleaner if you do not want to use bleach to clean your boat canvas.

 Mix up a solution that is 1/2 white vinegar and 1/2 water.
 The brand of vinegar does not matter, I buy the cheapest gallon of vinegar I can find.